 The annual number of animal experiments is now about the same as it was 20 years ago, having gone down substantially between 1988 and 1998, but then levelling off and rising.

 To put the figures into perspective, although the number of animal procedures increased by one million (over one third) in the 12 years to 2009, UK expenditure on biomedical research more than doubled in real terms over the same period.

 The recent rises in animal procedures are mainly due to the increased production and use of animals with genetic modifications or defects (many fall into the 'breeding' category).
 The numbers of genetically normal animals have been quite level this century.

-In 2010 there was a very small rise of 3% in the overall number of procedures.
+In 2012 there was a rise of 8% in the overall number of procedures.

 Trying to estimate the numbers of animals used in research worldwide is difficult because many countries do not provide comprehensive statistics.
 However, we know that the major centres for research are the USA (about 20 million procedures), EU including the UK (about 12 million procedures), Japan (about 5 million procedures), and that animals are also used in research in Canada (2 million), Switzerland (less than 1 million) and Australia (less than 1 million).